picosh/official-blog/pgs-trailing-slash-2024-04-02.md

 - `[301] /subcategory/`
 - `/subcategory/index.html` (implicit)

-As illustrated, we will be performing a `301` permenant redirect when a directory is discovered without a trailing slash.
+As illustrated, we will be performing a `301` permanent redirect when a directory is discovered without a trailing slash.
 This is very common for file servers and other popular static site hosting platforms.